Transformer (deep learning): Terminology

 \end{bmatrix}$$where the first columns correspond to the "prefix", and the subsequent columns correspond to the autoregressively generated text based on the prefix.
 They resemble encoder–decoder models, but has less "sparsity".
 Such models are rarely used, though they are cited as theoretical possibilities and benchmarked comparisons.

 There are also mixed seq2seq models.
 For example, in 2020, Google Translate replaced the previous RNN-encoder–RNN-decoder model with a transformer-encoder–RNN-decoder model, as transformer-based decoders did not appear to significantly increase quality unlike the encoder, while the RNN decoder was much faster.

 Subsequent work

 Alternative activation functions

 The original transformer uses ReLU activation function.
 Other activation functions were developed.
 The Llama series and PaLM used SwiGLU; both GPT-1 and BERT used GELU.

 Alternative activation functions are often used in combination with Gated Linear Units in the feedforward module.

 Alternative normalizations

 The normalization used in the transformer can be different from LayerNorm.
 One example is RMSNorm which is used in the Llama series.
-Other examples include CapsuleNorm ScaleNorm, or FixNorm.
+Other examples include ScaleNorm and FixNorm.